ryelle/Foxhound/README.md

 Plugins might not work as expected, especially if they add content to the front end of your site.
 Most Jetpack features _do_ still work.

+If you're logged in to your site, the admin bar will currently not update when you navigate pages, so the "Edit X" link will only reflect the page you initially loaded.
+You can force-reload the page to update the admin bar, as a work-around.

 Thanks to…
 ----------